Battle of the Chinese Farm: Lexicon-Tirtur junction

 Brigadier General Hafez, commanding the 16th Infantry Division, planned to contain the Israeli attack from the south by having the 18th Mechanized Brigade occupy defenses north of the Chinese Farm, directly behind the 16th Infantry Brigade, but without its organic tank battalion, which was designated as part of the division's reserve.
 The 1st Armored Brigade moved southward to occupy positions between Lateral Road and the canal on the right flank of the 18th Brigade.
 Upon the brigade's arrival, it engaged Israeli armor from Reshef's brigade in al-Galaa'; Egyptian armor destroyed around 15 tanks and several half-tracks.
 At around 1:00 pm, sorties of Egyptian Su-7s destroyed many Israeli tanks in ground-attack missions over al-Galaa' village.
 The 1st Brigade countered a flanking attempt on its left at 2:00 pm by a tank battalion, thwarting the attack and destroying ten tanks.
 During its engagements on October 16, the 21st Division managed to destroy over 50 Israeli tanks and APCs, while subjected to frequent Israeli air strikes and artillery barrages.
 The 1st Brigade accounted for most of the kills, while suffering fewer losses.

 Meanwhile, one of Reshef's mechanized battalions, commanded by Major Nathan Shunari, was reinforced with company-sized remnants of the 40th Tank Battalion, now commanded by Captain Gideon Giladi after the previous battalion commander had been wounded.
 Shunari was ordered to seize the Lexicon-Tirtur junction.
 He sent the tank company ahead first, which initially reported no Egyptian units.
 Shunari dispatched an infantry unit in six half-tracks to the junction.
 Upon reaching it, they discovered that the tank company had already been destroyed and Giladi killed.
-Soon the vehicles began came under heavy fire, stopping their advance.
+Soon the vehicles began to come under heavy fire, stopping their advance.
 The unit commander reported casualties, and Shunari ordered the remainder of his battalion to aid the pinned-down men.
 Attempts to rescue the infantry failed, and the Egyptian battalion defending the junction directed heavy firepower against the area, aided by the brigade's artillery.
 The Egyptian defenders had managed to catch the Israelis in a prepared killing zone.
 Shunari, whose troops lacked cover and were threatened with annihilation, regrouped some of his forces and managed to escape the area in vehicles, but the infantry half-track unit first sent to the crossroads remained pinned down.